Craven73/hll_stat_charts/README.md

 Also i didn't export the dependencies to a requirements.txt so you will have to sort out the installs as you try and run it

+__**Also also if you expose this api to the internet i did not implement anything to try and protect from malicious actors unloading files**__
 # Endpoints
 Currently there are four endpoints
 - /rcon-url/chart